The cheapest double cab pickup on the market, but not necessarily the worst

 Launched in 2018, the latest SsangYong Musso pickup truck is an all-new vehicle based on the same platform as the South Korean firm’s contemporary Rexton SUV, and represents a dramatic improvement compared with the previous version.

-Key points of the Musso's appeal are that is offers impressive towing and load capacity for relatively little money, but it still faces a not-insignificant challenge convincing pickup drivers that it’s a worth a punt versus the industry's leading contenders such as the bestselling Ford Ranger and great value Mitsubishi L200.
+Key points of the Musso's appeal are that is offers impressive towing and load capacity for relatively little money, but it still faces a not-insignificant challenge convincing pickup drivers that it’s a worth a punt versus the industry's leading contenders such as the bestselling Ford Ranger and useful Mitsubishi L200.

 Brand aspiration may be less of a priority for commercial drivers than it is for car buyers, but brand values are arguably more important.
 Trustworthy reliability, dealer support and a consistent driver experience are as vital as knowing that the sauce in Heinz baked beans and sausages is the same in every tin.